 - In a food processor, ground the pistachios to a course meal.
 Remove and place in a large bowl.

-- Using the same food processor, add the onion, bread, and herbs and process until they are finely chopped.
+- Using the same food processor, add the onion and herbs and process until they are finely chopped.
 Remove and add to the mixing bowl with the pistachio meal.

-- Add the remaining ingredients with the exception of the oil to the bowl and knead the mixture until it is well mixed.
+- Add the remaining ingredient, with the exception of the oil, to the bowl and knead the mixture until it is well mixed.

 - Preheat the oven to 400°F.

 - Spread the olive oil in a casserole style baking dish and set aside.

 - Begin rolling the meat mixture into small-sized meatballs.
 Roughly about 3-4 tablespoons of the meat mixture.

 - Place the meatballs in the baking dish and gently roll them around to coat them with olive oil.

 - Place the meatballs in the oven and bake for 20 minutes.